-Quantitative estimates are estimates of totals or of means, medians and other measures of central tendency of quantities based upon some or all of the members of the surveyed population.
-They also specifically involve estimates of the form \hat{X}/\hat{Y} where \hat{X} is an estimate of surveyed population quantity total and \hat{Y} is an estimate of the number of persons in the surveyed population contributing to that total quantity.
+Quantitative estimates are estimates of totals or of means, medians and other measures of central tendency of quantities based upon some or all of the members of the surveyed cigarettes smoked on Saturday, and its denominator $(\hat{Y})$ is the number of persons who reported smoking on Saturday.

 An example of a quantitative estimate is the average number of cigarettes smoked, on Saturday, per person.
-The numerator (\hat{X}) is an estimate of the total number of cigarettes smoked on Saturday, and its denominator (\hat{Y}) is the number of persons who reported smoking on Saturday.
+The numerator $(\hat{X})$ is an estimate of the total number of